 - a.
 All public involvement activities shall comply with state public notice requirements (MGL Chapter 30A, Sections 18 25 effective 7/10/2010).
-The SWMP and all annual reports shall be available to the public. - b.
+The SWMP, all documents submitted to EPA in accordance with Appendix F, and all annual reports shall be available to the public online if the permittee has a website on which to post these documents. - b.
 The permittee shall annually provide the public an opportunity to participate in the review and implementation of the SWMP. - c.
 The permittee shall report on the activities undertaken to provide public participation opportunities including compliance with part 2.3.3.a.
 Public participation opportunities pursuant to part 2.3.3.b may include, but are not limited to, websites; hotlines; clean-up teams; monitoring teams; or an advisory committee.

-2.3.4.
-Illicit Discharge Detection and Elimination (IDDE) Program
+2.3.4 Illicit Discharge Detection and Elimination (IDDE) Program